mr-70da/Fawary-challenge-Quantum-bookstore/README.md

 - Buying more than available stock
 - Buying ebooks with wrong quantity
 - Trying to buy a Showcase / Demo book
-- Searching for unknown ISBNs
+- Searching for unknown ISBNs.

 Developed by Mahmoud Ayman Ramdan mahmoudsebeai@gmail.com